DancunManyinsa/netbot/README.md

 $ python netbot.py
 ```

-It will automatically create the files `metrics.csv` and `metrics.json` in
+It will automatically create the files `data/metrics.csv` and `data/metrics.json` in
 the current directory if they do not exist yet.
 Otherwise, it will just append
 the data to them.